jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

 1. Go to the Playnite website and download the latest version of Playnite
 2. Once the download is complete, run the Playnite installer and follow the on-screen instructions to install it on your PC
 3. After installation is complete, launch Playnite and add your games library to the app.
-You can do this by opening the menu on the top left and clicking on "Add Game" and selecting the folders where your games are stored
+You can do this by opening the menu on the top left and clicking on "Add Game" and selecting the folders where your games are stored.
+Games can be added which are from any modern launcher, it even supports pirated copies.

 ### Step 4: Install the Playnite PS5ish theme